SOCRATESZZ/noticeit/README.md

 5) Students receive important information in an orderly fashion with fewer cases of overlooked information.

+**Motivation**

-**motivation** behind this project came from the issues faced by the class representatives and the faculty of our own college in circulating important information among the students of our own college.
+motivation behind this project came from the issues faced by the class representatives and the faculty of our own college in circulating important information among the students of our own college.
 At times the important notices to be circulated among students get lost in the chaos of social media